sn0218/Django-React-Discussion-Forum/README.md

 ## Getting Started
 The React app is already integrated to Django app for an easy start.
 First, clone or download the repository from gitHub
-To run the application, please following commands.
+To run the application in local, please following commands.
 ```
 virtualenv myenv